MasterTemple/NexusForce/README.md

 Installation/Setup:
 1. Download Node.js (see internet)
 2. In terminal type `npm i discord.js` and `npm i nodemon -g`
-3. Add a `config.json` file that looks like this
+3. Add a `config.json` file that looks exactly like this, except put in your own token
 ```yaml
 {
   "prefix": "!",